phpbb/documentation/development/language/guidelines.rst

 6) All PHP and text files must be encoded in UTF-8 without BOM and a new line at the end of the file.
 Many modern text editors use this as a default setting, but we recommend checking it in your editor's settings.
 We recommend you use `Notepad++`_ or `PSPad`_, both lightweight and free.

-7) The translation is mostly your work and you have a right to hold a copyright on the translation and put your name or the names of those on your team in the ``AUTHORS`` / ``AUTHORS.md`` file.
+7) The translation is mostly your work and you have a right to hold a copyright on the translation and put your name or the names of those on your team in the ``AUTHORS.md`` file.

 8) A maximum of 3 links can be included as an author credit in the footer, customisable via the ``'TRANSLATION_INFO'`` key in ``common.php``.
 Please note that the Translations Manager has complete discretion on what is acceptable as an author credit link.